domandlj/aquelarre/README.md

 	not_exists_worker => create_worker, 201
 end
 ```
+When the client makes an HTTP request to an URL, the parameters and arguments must be in a query style:
+ `/resource?parameter1=value1&parameter2=value2`
+Other ways like this:
+`/resuoruce/value1`
+are not allowed.

 ## Implementation.
 The server is implemented with `httt.server` Python lib which isn't recommended for production, so one of this days
 i'm going to implement it with some WSGI compatible server.